Nico Hoerner Player Props: Cubs vs. Giants

-After going 0-for-4 in his most recent game, Nico Hoerner and the Chicago Cubs take on the San Francisco Giants (who will start Anthony DeSclafani) at 10:15 PM ET on Friday.
+After batting .278 with a double, a home run, four walks and three RBI in his past 10 games, Nico Hoerner and the Chicago Cubs take on the San Francisco Giants (who will start John Brebbia) at 7:35 PM ET on Saturday.

 Nico Hoerner Game Info & Props vs. the Giants